dynatrace-oss/barista/src/lib/table/README.md

 ## Problem & Warning Indicator

 To get an error or warning indicator use the `dtIndicator` directive inside your `dt-cell` components on any html element or on your `dt-cell` component directly.
-The `dt-row` will pick up if any `dtIndicator` was used inside the row's `dt-cell` and show the correct indicator.
+The `dt-row` and `dt-expandable-row` will pick up if any `dtIndicator` was used inside the row's `dt-cell` and show the correct indicator.
 If one indicator has color `error` set the indicator on the row is an error indicator.
 Error trumps warning.
 You can control the active state of the indicator by using the input named the same as `dtIndicator`.

 ```html
 <dt-cell [dtIndicator]="active" ...>
 ```

-The full example below shows both usages - single metric inside a cell and the entire cell enhanced with the dtIndicator
+The full example below shows both usages - single metric inside a cell and the entire cell enhanced with the dtIndicator for table with either static and expandable rows.

 <docs-source-example example="TableProblemComponent" fullwidth="true"></docs-source-example>

+<docs-source-example example="TableExpandableProblemComponent" fullwidth="true"></docs-source-example>

 **NOTE:**